wagtail/rfcs/text/090-sustainability-roadmap.md

 ## Supporting activities

-Here are possible activities which we could take on to adjust this roadmap / support the delivery of the improvements outlined above.
+Here are possible activities which we could take on to support the creation and delivery of this roadmap.

 - Creation of a sustainability team for Wagtail
 - Upskill of Wagtail contributors via [Green Software for Practitioners course](https://training.linuxfoundation.org/training/green-software-for-practitioners-lfc131/)